On this page

 Psittacosis is an occupational health hazard for many people whose work brings them into contact with birds.
 These include:

-Preventive measures include feeding birds properly, avoiding overcrowding, and adequate ventilation systems including the use of high efficiency particulate air (HEPA) filters to reduce the spread of contaminated air.
+Preventive measures include feeding birds properly (clean food and water bowls daily), avoiding overcrowding, and adequate ventilation systems, including the use of high-efficiency particulate air (HEPA) filters to reduce the spread of contaminated air.
 It is important to clean cages daily.
 Do not stack cages.
-Position cages to prevent the transfer of feces, food feathers and other material from cage to cage.
-Clean cages are also important.
+Position cages to prevent the transfer of feces, food, feathers, and other material from cage to cage.

-To control the infection in pet birds and domestic poultry, it is necessary to add the antibiotic (e.g., chlorotetracycline) to their feed.
-However, the owner or person in charge should contact a veterinarian for any treatment and subsequent testing that may be required.
+To control the infection in pet birds and domestic poultry, isolate infected birds.
+Contact a veterinarian for any treatment and testing that may be required.
 In most jurisdictions, all diagnosed cases must be reported to local public health authorities.
-Early diagnosis and reporting can help identify sources of infection and control further spread of psittacosis.
+Early diagnosis and reporting can help identify sources of infection and control the further spread of psittacosis.